x3platform/echoserver/README.md

 #### `/api`

-Returns the whoami information (and some extra information) as JSON.
+Returns the echoserver information (and some extra information) as JSON.

 The optional `env` query parameter can be set to `true` to add the environment variables to the response.